 Whichever way you look at it, staking ETH now is a long-term commitment.

 Decentralised finance (DeFi) is super-fast.
 Other cryptocurrencies are exploding the market with incredible returns.
-For instance, Dogecoin experienced 15,000% this year, and that cryptocurrency started as an internet joke.
+For instance, Dogecoin experienced 15,000% in 2021, and that cryptocurrency started as an internet joke.

 In the top ten listed cryptocurrencies, there are a few gathering speed, loyalty and increased market capitalisation.
 Why would you want to tie up your hard-earned cash with staking Ethereum?